asaasdev/asaas-api-sdk-java/README.md

-# AsaasSdk Java SDK 1.0.3
+# Asaas Java SDK 1.0.3

-Welcome to the AsaasSdk documentation.
+Welcome to the official Asaas API Sdk documentation.

 This guide will help you get started with integrating and using the Asaas SDK in your project.